elchininet/custom-sidebar/README.md

 }
 ```

+> [!TIP]
->Note: `Custom Sidebar` uses [Home Assistant Javascript Templates] for the `JavaScript` templating system.
+`Custom Sidebar` uses [Home Assistant Javascript Templates] for the `JavaScript` templating system.
 To know all the objects, variables and methods available in the `JavaScript` templates, consult the [proper section](https://github.com/elchininet/home-assistant-javascript-templates?tab=readme-ov-file#objects-and-methods-available-in-the-templates) in the repository.

 ### Jinja templates